This easy and elegant fall mantel using muted versions of traditional autumn colors creates a soft and subtle twist on the season.

 I hope this easy but elegant fall mantel has given you some ideas for creating a fall mantel of your own!
 You can check out my other fall mantels by visiting the Seasonal Tours tab, and then clicking on “Fall.”

-I’ve sourced some of the items I’ve used below (like the brass candlesticks) and where I couldn’t find the same items, I’ve linked to very similar ones.
+I’ve sourced most of the items I’ve used below and where I couldn’t find the same items, I’ve linked to very similar ones.
 And if you can’t find real pumpkins yet or don’t want to invest in them, I’ve listed lots of faux pumpkins that look so good you could easily use them in a fall mantel of your own!

 *please note some affiliate links are added for your convenience*